silpara/av-janatahack-healthcare-analytics/README.md

 - **Train-Eval Split:** Random split for train and eval.
 - **Training:** Trained xgboost with early stopping on eval set.
 - **Final Model:** Trained final model on full data with best iterations learned in previous step.

+PS: I write about Data Science, Machine Learning and AI at [dilbertai.com](https://www.dilbertai.com), where I share ideas and concepts I have learned over the course of my work, summarize research papers I read and practical knowledge I have gained from use cases I have worked on.